jirehgrp-org/JirehDashboardNew/README.md

 - Python

 ## License
-This project is proprietary software owned by Jireh-Group.
+This project is proprietary software owned by JirehGroup.
 See [LICENSE.md](LICENSE.md) for details.
 Jireh-Group, Ethiopia

 ## Acknowledgments